 Mythology and folklore of yew

-The yew tree is another of our native trees which was held sacred by the Druids in pre-Christian times.
-They no doubt observed the tree’s qualities of longevity and regeneration (drooping branches of old yew trees can root and form new trunks where they touch the ground), and the yew came to symbolise death and resurrection in Celtic culture.
+The yew tree is another of our native trees which the Druids held sacred in pre-Christian times.
+They no doubt observed the tree’s qualities of longevity and regeneration.
+Drooping branches of old yew trees can root and form new trunks where they touch the ground.
+Thus the yew came to symbolise death and resurrection in Celtic culture.

-The very hard, close-grained wood was used in furniture making, but yew wood is probably best known as the material from which the medieval English longbows were made and used to such devastating effect during the Hundred Years War.
-The Scots too used yew longbows and Robert the Bruce ordered bows to be made from the sacred yews at Ardchattan Priory in Argyll, which were then used during the Scots’ victorious battle at Bannockburn in 1314.
+The very hard, close-grained wood was used in furniture making.
+But yew wood is perhaps best known as the material from which the medieval English longbows were made.
+Archers used these to devastating effect during the Hundred Years War.
+The Scots too used yew longbows and Robert the Bruce ordered bows to be made from the sacred yews at Ardchattan Priory in Argyll.
+These were then used during the Scots’ victorious battle at Bannockburn in 1314.

 The tree seems to have been rare in the Highlands for a long time.
 Even so Clan Fraser adopted a sprig of yew as their clan badge.

 Mayo(Maigh Eo) in Ireland translates to Plains of Yew Trees, was the largest yew tree forest in the known world, and the place name for that region is older than the Greeks explorers who preceded the Roman conquest of Brittania.
 The name may be older than the Celtic language in the area, as that yew tree forest shows signs it was there before that last minor Ice age, with indications it was there even before the last major ice age, growing back each time.